openservicebrokerapi/servicebroker/specs/sb/api.md

 <tr>
   <td><a href="#SchemasObject">&nbsp;&nbsp;&nbsp;schemas</a></td>
   <td>object</td>
-  <td>The schema definitions for the input properties for service instances and bindings of the plan.</td>
+  <td>The schema definitions for the input and output properties for service instances and bindings of the plan.</td>
 </tr>
 </tbody>
 </table>